ClayGolemDM/cg-Curse-of-Strahd/README.md

 You will also need a copy of the original Curse of Strahd module, available from WotC shop or DnDBeyond.

-MODS
-You will need there Mods installed in order to activate this mod:
+You will need these Mods installed in order to activate this mod:
 - LibWrapper
 - SocketLib
 - ItemPiles